Sankofa-Bloom/diginum-mobile-codes-africa/DATABASE_README.md

 ---

 **Note**: This is the ONLY database file you need.
 All previous migration files have been removed for cleanliness.
+The new schema includes comprehensive pricing and profit tracking for better business management.